HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 ## Filters

 Extraction Filters are lines of WHERE SQL which can be used as part of cohort creation, data summarisation and project extraction.
 Once created and documented a filter can be reused in any context simply by adding a reference to it.
-In this example we will create a ‘Diabetic drugs’ filter on the prescribing dataset.
+In this example we will create a ‘Diabetic drugs' filter on the prescribing dataset.

 You can create a new filter by using the right click context menu on any [ExtractionInformation]: